Community Planning

 Provincial Housing Target Order

-The Province has issued a Housing Target Order requiring North Cowichan to facilitate the construction of 1,233 new housing units by July 31, 2029.
+The Province has issued a Housing Target Order requiring North Cowichan to facilitate the construction of 1,233 net new housing units between August 1, 2024 and July 31, 2029.
 This reflects provincial efforts to increase housing supply across B.C.

 Affordable housing